Skip to main content

 Delivering Hope for Rare Diseases

 There are more than 10,000 known rare diseases and only a few hundred have safe, effective treatments.
-In the United States, rare diseases affect about 1 in 10 people.
+In the United States, rare diseases affect millions of people.

 We are working hard to address the significant and often unmet needs of those affected by rare diseases.
 Through our research programs and other activities, we partner with patients, advocates, clinicians and researchers.
 Together, we have moved promising therapies into clinical trials, advanced therapeutic development tools and technologies, created widely used informational resources, and raised awareness of the rare disease public health challenge.